ZafarCSA/DevOps_portfolio_Webpage/README.md

 -  Its core is a reverse proxy server.
 -  NGINX  is not only webserver on the market, its a biggest competitors is Apache HTTP server (httpd).
 -  NGINX is faster in static content delivery while staying relatively lighter on resources because it dosent embed a dynamic programing language processor.
--  when a request
--
+-  when a request for static content comes, NGINX simply responds with the file without running any additional process.
+That dosent mean that NGINX can't handle request that reqire a dynamic programming languge processor.
+-  In such case, NGINX simply delegates the tasks to seprate process such as PHP-FPM.
+Node.js or Python.

+  -Prerequisite